-The school's capacity for 2020-21 was 104, comprising 30 places commissioned from Liverpool City Council's Alternative Provision and SEN Teams for students who have been permanently excluded from school, and 74 places commissioned from schools and authorities across Merseyside and Cheshire, for those students in danger of exclusion or for those students who cannot cope in a mainstream setting for a variety of reasons.
+The school's capacity for 2021-22 was 150 following approval being given for LHET's 'significant changes' application to expand places from 104 to 150.
+We had another very successful year which has been a year of growth with more student referrals than ever and support from the DfE, local authority and local schools to facilitate the expansion of student numbers.
+One fifth of places was commissioned from Liverpool City Council's Alternative Provision and SEN Teams for students who have been permanently excluded from school; and four fifths commissioned from schools and authorities across Merseyside and Cheshire for those students in danger of exclusion or for those students who cannot cope in a mainstream setting for a variety of reasons.